alexisfexy/shake-on-it/README.md

-# shake-on-it
+# Let's Shake On It!

-Let's Shake On It!
-Throwaway repo to practice mongoDB and python
+Sample repo for integration with MongoDB with FE integration.